DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 <a href="tel:08003892500">Call us on 0800 389 2500</a> to get an adviser.

-Our telephone service is available Monday to Friday between 8:30am and 5:30pm.
+Our telephone service is available Monday to Friday between 8:30am and 5:30pm, except on [bank holidays](https://www.gov.uk/bank-holidays).

 ## Not a final year student or graduate?